drinkingtea/website/content/posts/universal-church.md

 Praise God for the many good things he created.
 Admire his workmanship.

-Creation does not simply point to God as Creator, but also as Redeemer.
+Creation does not simply point to God as Creator though, but also as Redeemer.
 An unfallen creation would be good.
-There are good purposes that an unfallen creation could serve, but God created creation with a deeper purpose in mind.
+There are good purposes that an unfallen creation could serve, but God created creation with a deeper fulfillment of its purpose in mind.
-The purpose we have discussed thus far is only the superficial purpose of creation.
+What we have discussed thus far is only the superficial fulfillment of its purpose of creation.

-Essential to the deeper purpose of creation is its failure to live up to its superficial purpose.
+Essential to the deeper fulfillment of the purpose of creation is its failure to live up to a superficial fulfillment of its purpose.
 We know this, at least in part, because Paul says in Ephesians 3:9b-10 that the Church is central to the purpose of creation: